cesmix-mit/AtomisticComposableWorkflows/README.md

 ## Example: Fit different DFT datasets using ACE, run multiple serial/parallel fitting experiments, and run an MD simulation.

-Basic integrated example that allows you to fit DFT datasets with ACE and run an MD simulation.
+In the folder `ACE`, you will find a basic integrated example that allows you to fit DFT datasets with ACE and run an MD simulation.

 ### Chose a DFT dataset